-Campbell Hausfield Compressor Oils Available on Amazon
+Campbell Hausfeld Compressor Oils Available on Amazon

 Alternative Compressor Oils Available on Amazon

-A few alternatives to the Campbell Hausfield advised compressor oils are produced by Mobil.
+A few alternatives to the Campbell Hausfeld advised compressor oils are produced by Mobil.
 Again, it is very important to ensure the oil is compatible with your air compressor before putting it into the system, so please check first!

 The first is the Mobil 101016 Rarus which is suitable for reciprocating air compressors whether they’re single or multistage.
 This oil lubricant boasts excellent water separability, protection against rust and corrosion, long life for extended oil drain and provides your compressor with very clean air valves.

 The second is the Mobil 100870, boasting similar benefits as the previous oil but potential to work with reciprocating, rotary screw and rotary vane compressors.

 How Much Campbell Hausfeld Oil to Use in a Campbell Hausfeld Compressor?